-A transfer of freehold property attracts stamp duty
+A transfer of freehold property attracts stamp duty.

 Flying freehold describes a method of transfer of property which was established to deal with cases where individual parts of a building were to be conveyed.
-The building and the land is owned by an Association to which each owner will automatically become a member but allows for each individual flat to be transferred as if it were a freehold property.
+The building and the land is owned by an Association, to which each owner will automatically become a member, but allows for each individual flat to be transferred as if it were a freehold property.

-As a member of the association you will be responsible to pay a service charge.
+As a member of the Association you will be responsible to pay a service charge.
 There will also be rules stating the rights and obligations of each member, including the responsibilities in regard to common areas such as stairways and gardens.

-A transfer of flying freehold property attracts stamp duty
+A transfer of flying freehold property attracts stamp duty.

 A share transfer property is similar to that of a flying freehold.
-Here the building and land is owned by a company and batches of shares are issued by the company.
+Here the building and land are owned by a company and batches of shares are issued by the company.
 Each batch of shares then gives the owner the right to occupy, lease or otherwise use a specific flat in the block.

 As a shareholder of the company you will be responsible to pay a service charge.
 There will also be rules stating the rights and obligations of each shareholder, including the responsibilities in regard to common areas such as stairways and gardens.

-A transfer of shares in a company may attract a transaction tax
+A transfer of shares in a company may attract a transaction tax.

 There are numerous sources of information available for purchases of existing homes, for example:

 Estate agents are of course the traditional place to find property for sale.
 Jersey has a large selection of estate agents who will be able to provide you with details of any suitable properties and make appointments for you to see them.
-If you find a property through an agent they will on the vendors behalf negotiate the price with you.
+If you find a property through an agent they will, on the vendors behalf, negotiate the price with you.

 The JEP is the traditional medium for property advertising, especially on Thursday night.
 Developers, estate agents and private sellers all use this medium to sell property.

-When you are considering buying a home it is a good idea to visit the property at different times of the day to find out for example if the street is noisy at night or whether it is particularly busy at lunchtimes.
+When you are considering buying a home it is a good idea to visit the property at different times of the day to find out, for example, if the street is noisy at night or whether it is particularly busy at lunchtimes.

-Don’t only visit when the sun is shining, if you visit during bad weather you may be able to spot a leaking roof or poorly fitted windows and you can feel the extent of any draft proofing.
+Don’t only visit when the sun is shining.
+If you visit during bad weather you may be able to spot a leaking roof or poorly fitted windows and you can feel the extent of any draft proofing.

 There are a number of points to bear in mind when you are ready to make an offer on a property.

 Make sure to make any offer subject to contract (meaning that all dealings are subject to the actual exchange of the contract itself).
 This is especially important when involved in a private sale.
-While no one can be forced to pass freehold/ flying freehold property in the Royal Court the same is not so with share transfer property.
-With appropriate supporting evidence it could be possible to force a sale based on an unconditional verbal offer.
+While no one can be forced to pass freehold/ flying freehold property in the Royal Court, the same is not so with share transfer property.
+With appropriate supporting evidence, it could be possible to force a sale based on an unconditional verbal offer.